-This child friendly programme is aligned with the curriculum and consists of age appropriate virtual assemblies and supporting classroom based activities which we have reviewed, alongside NSPCC volunteer led face to face workshops for children aged 9-11.
+This child friendly programme is aligned with the curriculum and consists of age appropriate virtual assemblies and supporting classroom based activities.

 The content is delivered in an engaging and interactive way with the help of the NSPCC mascot Buddy.

+Parents and carers are asked to let school know if their child may have experienced anything (in the past or happening now) which may mean they need extra support before, during or after taking part in this programme.

 If you would like to know more about the Speak out.
 Stay safe. programme visit www.nspcc.org.uk/speakout.